nickmasster/codernitydb3/docs/speed.rst

    354 5.27701687813
    355 9.33711600304

-As you can see CodernityDB performs pretty stable even on quite big number of records inside database.
+As you can see codernitydb3 performs pretty stable even on quite big number of records inside database.

 We can easily compare those data to Kyoto Cabinet for example.
 Kyoto DB was: ``casket.kch#bnum=5000000#xmsiz=536870912``